guigrpa/storyboard/README.md

 * **Attach anything** to your logs for further investigation.
 * Integrate your app with Storyboard's **flexible plugin architecture**.
 Built-in plugins include Console, WebSocket Server & Client, File, (PostgreSQL) Database, and Browser Extension, but you can write your own too!
 * Give logs **source and severity** attributes and apply **coarse- or fine-grained filtering**, with white and black lists.
-* Use **color** to highlight what's important.
+* Use **colour** to highlight what's important.
 Storyboard extends the popular [chalk](https://github.com/chalk/chalk) library so that it can also be used on the browser.
 * Enjoy the **simple-yet-powerful API** (I hope!).